ESMValGroup/ESMValTool/guidance_doc.rst

 2. How to access the datasets and make them compatible to ESMValTool
 --------------------------------------------------------------------

-For the first phase (until the ESMValTool is available through the CDS) it is necessary to perform the reporting off-line and download the datasets on a local machine or cluster where ESMValTool is run.
+For the first phase (until the ESMValTool is available through the CDS) it is necessary to perform the reporting offline and download the datasets on a local machine or cluster where ESMValTool is run.

 The extraction of the datasets is done: